Getting Ready For The Holidays

 Many people do not use their garbage disposal properly.
 While it may look like you can dump any food you want down the garbage disposal, you should try to stick to softer food items.
 Avoid hard food items like bones as they will not break down quickly, and any small fragments that make it down your pipes will get stuck.
 You may not notice immediate damages, but a clog can form over time, and you will notice the smell and overflow.

 Using your garbage disposal without regular cleaning can be a smelly disaster waiting to happen because the build-up of food waste can stink up your home.
 Always regularly clean your garbage disposal to get rid of food waste build-up.
 Pour baking soda and vinegar down your garbage disposal and flush with hot water to help clean your system.
 Wash off any debris you may notice on your garbage disposal's splash guard too.

 The most important preventative action you can take is getting your garbage disposal routinely maintained.
 Routine maintenance can help tackle any clog before they damage your pipes.

 The winter can be harsh to your pipes and cause them to freeze.
 While using your home plumbing can help melt the first around your pipes, you're going to need a team of pros to install insulation to keep your pipes from freezing over.

-At B & J Plumbing, Heating & Air Conditioning, Inc. our team of professional plumbers can help inspect your home's plumbing to look out for any signs of frozen pipes, blockages, or issues with your drains.
+At B & J Plumbing, Heating & Air Conditioning, Inc. our team of professional plumbers can help inspect your home's plumbing to look out for any signs of frozen pipes, blockages, and assist with drain cleaning services.
 So give us a call at (252) 512-5651, and we can make this holiday season less stressful for you!